<aside> <img src="/icons/home_lightgray.svg" alt="/icons/home_lightgray.svg" width="40px" /> Home

 </aside>

-All GW circles are currently organised and facilitated by me.
-As a GW guest circle member, you can hold me to the following intentions and commitments:
+All Ecological Us circles are currently organised and facilitated by me.
+As an Ecological Us guest circle member, you can hold me to the following intentions and commitments:

 1. To hold each circle member as unique, whole, complex, and of equal worth.

-2. To balance holding guest circle members, the social field, and the intention of GW in my awareness, as much as possible.
+2. To balance holding guest circle members, the social field, and the intention of Ecological Us in my awareness, as much as possible.

-3. To hold my roles as GW’s host and producer in a way that doesn’t reduce guest circle members’ humanity (i.e. where guest circle members are reduced to being a means to an end.)
+3. To hold my roles as Ecological Us’ host and producer in a way that doesn’t reduce guest circle members’ humanity (i.e. where guest circle members are reduced to being a means to an end.)

 4. To keep the group focused on ecological enquiry if the group becomes too analytical, wanders off from personal and collective enquiry into practical tools or other people’s teachings, stays in the details as opposed to diving deep into what’s most alive, or stays at a surface level.